 (the above are not the dictionary's definitions)

-The lack of respect, for self and others, as been in the forefront of my mind lately.
+The lack of respect, for self and others, has been in the forefront of my mind lately.
 Not that it’s more prevalent now than before.
 It has always been there.
-It’s probably my brain’s way of telling me that it’s time I made another shift.
+It’s probably my brain’s way of telling me that it’s time I made another shift in my thinking.

 So, after several weeks of this issue going around in my head, I sat down to write on the subject.
 I began by looking for a good description of the meaning of respect.
 The dictionary’s description just wasn’t satisfying - it left me wanting....
 After not finding anything that suited me I sat down and used a technique that I often use in sessions with my clients I call “Wondering”.
 It’s a process where instead of using our logical mind to come up with an answer, we access our “sensing” and “emotional” mind instead.